 Best Time to Travel to Azerbaijan

-The climate in Azerbaijan is influenced by cold, Scandinavian, temperate arctic air masses from Siberia and high atmospheric pressure from Central Asia.
-The country’s diverse landscape affects the distribution of air masses.
-The Greater Caucasus Mountains protect the country from the direct effects of cold masses coming from the north.
-Which leads to the formation of a subtropical climate on most of the hills and plains of the country.
-Meanwhile, the plains and hills are characterized by high rates of solar radiation.
+Azerbaijan’s climate is influenced by cold, Scandinavian, temperate, arctic air masses from Siberia and high atmospheric pressure from Central Asia.
+The country’s diverse landscape significantly affects the distribution of these air masses.
+The Greater Caucasus Mountains act as a natural barrier, protecting the country from the direct effects of cold fronts from the north, leading to the formation of a subtropical climate across much of the hills and plains.
+These plains and hills are characterised by high levels of solar radiation.

 Transportation